The Pen is Mightier than the Pill.

 I could tell they were trying to determine if I still had my all ducks all marching to the same cadence and that in itself, angered me.
 I somehow decided to fill the void with contempt for the human race.
 I became an expert at being a dickhead to everyone and anyone.

-I did some light contract work for a few years and spent way too much time in barroom brawls.
-The people who claimed me spent way too much time negotiating me out of local jails.
+I did some light contract work for an allied government for a few years and I participated in more than my share of bar-room brawls.
+The organization who claimed me spent way too much time negotiating me out of local jails.
 I’m still working on fixing that part.
 I rarely fight anymore, but I do make an ass out of myself on occasion.

-The bottom line is that it is my pen, or keyboard in contemporary terms, that has been the key to me dealing with being back in the world.
-Filling the void as soon as possible is imperative.
+The bottom line is that for me, it is my pen, or keyboard in contemporary terms, that has been the key to me dealing with being back in the world.
+I think filling the void as soon as possible is imperative.

 You can do it with music, writing, gardening, sports, service or just about anything that fulfills you – but it’s up to you to do it.